wmde/wikimedia.de_archived/README.md

 and is powered by the [li₃ PHP framework](http://li3.me/).
 Please visit the respective websites for more information on usage and API documentation.

-For development the hostname `wmde-site.test` is used.
+For development the hostnames `wmde-site.test` and `www.wmde-site.test` are used.

 ## License